MelodicXP/resty/README.md

         * Conditionally renders “Loading” or the data depending on the status of the request.
         * Renders the data as “pretty” JSON.

+* \<History />

+        Iterates the history array in state and shows the previous API calls.

+        * When one is clicked on, show the results in the results component.
+        * Note: the results component renders whatever is in state.

 ## Documentation

 ![Screenshot](./assets/getAll.png)